Cybersecurity Government Jobs in India: A career Guide for 2022

 Management of cybersecurity protocols is the responsibility of cyber security managers.
 A network and Internet security specialist creates strategies to improve networking and Internet security about various projects and supervises an IT team to guarantee data security at the highest level.
 Additionally, the cyber security manager ensures that current security policies are based on current threats by regularly reviewing existing policies.
 Moreover, they ensure that all servers, switches, routers, and other connected devices are safe from security loopholes by performing regular checks.

-Cyber security managers earn an average salary of Rs 12 lakhs per year.
+Cyber security managers salary begins at Rs 12 lakhs per year.

 - Security Architect